-HPER 237.
+\HPER 237.
 SOCIO-PSYCHOLOGICAL CONCEPTS OF LEISURE.
 Three hours credit.

-It is the purpose of this course to familiarize the student with basic sociological and psychological concepts of leisure, and to demonstrate their direct impact upon the fields of physical education and recreation.
+It is the purpose of this course to familiarize the student with basic sociological and psychological concepts of leisure.

 HPER 240.
 HEALTH AND PHYSICAL EDUCATION FOR THE HANDI-CAPPED.
 Three hours credit.